-The Dean of Student Affairs & Student Life is responsible for coordinating the law school's compliance with its Statement of Nondiscrimination for students.
-The Dean of Student Affairs & Student Life is also responsible for coordinating the law school's compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1972, and all applicable laws and regulation prohibiting discrimination in educational programs.
+The Dean of Students is responsible for coordinating the law school's compliance with its Statement of Nondiscrimination for students.
+The Dean of Students is also responsible for coordinating the law school's compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1972, and all applicable laws and regulation prohibiting discrimination in educational programs.
 For more information, contact:

-Anne Moelk
+Lynn LeMoine

-Dean of Student Affairs and Student Life
+Dean of Students

+lynn.lemoine@mitchellhamline.edu

-anne.moelk@mitchellhamline.edu Room 119
+Room 119

-Students who feel they have been discriminated against or harassed in violation of the law school's nondiscrimination policy should make a complaint to the Dean of Student Affairs & Student Life.
+Students who feel they have been discriminated against or harassed in violation of the law school's nondiscrimination policy should make a complaint to the Dean of Students.
 Complaints will be investigated in a prompt, thorough, and impartial manner.
 Once the investigation is complete, the law school will take timely and appropriate corrective action, based on the results of the investigation.

 Students who feel they have been discriminated against or harassed may also file a complaint under the law school's Non-Discrimination or Sexual Harassment policies.